What we’re about

 WhatsApp groups

 We have two WhatsApp groups.
 One is to notify events, including extra events such as meeting for a meal or a drink during the week which we don't normally put on the Meetup site.
 The other is for open discussion of whatever topics occur to people.
 If you would like to join either or both groups, please send a note of the phone number you would like to use to Richard Baron on: website.audible238@passmail.net.
-(This is an alias that can be discarded if it attracts spam, hence the odd words.)THE TOPIC: How can we ensure that robots and Artificial Intelligence (AI) have good manners?
+(This is an alias that can be discarded if it attracts spam, hence the odd words.)THE TOPIC: Who sustains the rule of law?

-Update: We run the same event in two locations: Caffè Nero and Starbucks, so as to provide capacity for as many people who would like to attend.
+When we meet inside, we run the same event in two locations: Caffè Nero and Starbucks, so as to provide capacity for as many people who would like to attend.
 Thus, there will be two events published, and you can choose which one to attend.
-Please don't sign up for both.
 Please don't sign up for both.
 This event is for the Starbucks location.

 We meet upstairs at Starbucks.
 An organiser or regular attendee will be present from 10.45.
 We are not charged for use of the space so it would be good if everyone bought at least one drink.